radarek/code-golf-in-ruby-KRUG-2024/slides.md

 ---

-Only two criteria are important:
+The most important criteria are:
 * correctness
 * code length (the less the better)